Breakfast Muffins today on Sweet Caramel Sunday! Spinach, feta, sun-dried tomato, these savoury muffins are delicious.

 - Add chilli and simmer for 2-3 minutes

 - Turn stove off, pour ingredients into bowl, chill in fridge to cool, add to food processor and blend to combine.

-I challenge you to not sit on the ground in front of the oven watching the muffins cook as I always find myself doing whenever I have something in the oven.
+I challenge you to not sit on the ground in front of the oven watching the muffins cook!
+I always find myself doing this when I have something I have something in the oven.